ReDI-Cyberspace/pet-adoption/README.md

 # Online Pet Adoption - MERN Stack - Project paceholder and template

 Welcome to the Online Pet Adoption platform!
 This shall be a web application developed using the MERN Stack (MongoDB, Express.js, React, and Node.js).
 The application will facilitate the adoption of pets by connecting animal shelters with potential adopters.
-This readme file will guide you through the setup and usage of the application.
+This readme file is to provide an example feature scope.

 ## Next Steps